French Accordion: The Soul of French Music

 Marcel Azzola (1927-2019)

-Marcel Azzola represents the bridge between musette tradition and concert accordion.
-He stood out alongside figures such as Jacques Brel and Édith Piaf.
+Marcel Azzola represents the bridge between the musette tradition and the concert accordion.
+He was prominent alongside figures like Jacques Brel and Édith Piaf.

 Azzola elevated the status of the accordion to the realm of classical music.